 Take a day trip to Chiang Rai

-I suggest you clubbing the day trip to Chiang Rai on your list of ‘Things to do in Chiang Mai’, as there is no point in visiting Chiang Rai as a standalone destination from Bangkok.
+I have clubbed this day trip to Chiang Rai option in this ‘Things to do in Chiang Mai’ list, as there is no point in visiting Chiang Rai as a standalone destination from Bangkok.

 You may want to follow the works of the artist on his Wat Rong Khun FB page